dam-dad/TerminalTrainer/Editor/README.md

 In the <span style='color:turquoise'>blue menu</span>, in the **edit** submenu on top of the app, we can change the theme of our app.

+A folder called `.terminaltrainer` will be created in **your** user folder with the appearance of the app when you closed it.